TestCon Europe 2021

 CTG Belgium, Belgium

-Wim Decoutere started his testing career at CTG Belgium over 14 years ago and has been testing at a number of companies ever since, mostly in the financial sector.
-He’s passionate about teaching and feels at home when standing in front of a class room.
-A couple of years ago, he became a full time trainer, coaching and teaching about the wonderful world of testing but also ISTQB, IREB, test design techniques, soft skills, etc… As a veteran youth instructor with a passion about learning theories and people management, Wim is constantly looking for new ideas to improve his own performance and that of the entire testing team.
+Wim Decoutere started his testing career at CTG Belgium almost 15 years ago and has been testing at a number of companies ever since, mostly in the financial sector.
+He’s passionate about teaching and feels at home when standing in front of a classroom.
+A couple of years ago, he became a full-time trainer, coaching and teaching about the wonderful world of testing but also ISTQB, IREB, test design techniques, soft skills, etc… As a veteran youth instructor with a passion for learning theories and people management, Wim is constantly looking for new ideas to improve his own performance and that of the entire testing team.

 Extreme Shift Left / Out with the Requirement Engineer?